Kleftiko Beach in Milos, Greece is one of the hidden gems of the Cyclades. Here's how to visit Kleftiko, Milos and enjoy this stunning location.

 What does Kleftiko mean in Greek?

 The word comes from ‘Kleftis' which means thief.
 Translated, Kleftiko means Pirate's Lair.
-Yes, Kleftiko used to be a real life shelter for pirates of the Cyclades Islands!
+Yes, Kleftiko used to be a real life shelter for pirates of the Cyclades Islands in Greece!

 Does Kleftiko in Milos have a beach?

-Technically no, Kleftiko in Milos island Greece does not have a beach.
-Instead, it is a semi-sheltered cove although there are a few rocky outcrops where you could have a picnic if you can reach them!
+In the semi-sheltered cove there are a few rocky outcrops where you could have a picnic if you can reach them!

 How to get to Kleftiko Beach